k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

   <studio>

    - Right-click the table name > **New Table Population Flow From Template > populationRootTable.pop.flow**.
-A popup window opens.
+A pop-up window opens.

-   - Populate the popup window's settings as follows:
+   - Populate the pop-up window's settings as follows:

      - **File Name** - populate the file name by [LU Table Name].[flow name]
      - **Parameters** -